Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Results and Discussion

 Overall, the proportion of \ce{B2} clusters observed in the simulation results is very small: at 5\% doping, at most $\sim6.2\%$ of all boron atoms exist in \ce{B2} clusters, corresponding to just $\sim0.31\%$ of all atoms in the crystal.
 This low cluster fraction likely reflects the small system sizes relative to experimental MPCVD-grown crystals.
 To our knowledge, no experimental study has quantitatively measured \ce{B2} (or larger) clusters in MPCVD-grown crystals; nevertheless, clustering is expected, with several studies suggesting significant \ce{B2} dimer formation \cite{Gross_2003, Goss_2006, Goss_2008, Watanabe_2018}, and \citet{Bourgeois_2006} explicitly stating that ``a significant fraction of boron atoms may form B dimers''.
 Thus, while present in the crystals analysed in this work, the impact of \ce{B2} clusters is likely negligible.

 A similar analysis of \ce{B3} clusters (\Cref{fig:B-B_Pairs}b) shows a much lower concentration than for \ce{B2}, with similar trends: a higher fraction of \ce{B3} clusters in larger E- and S-category crystals at concentrations above $x=0.03$, and almost none in C-category crystals.
 Analyses of \ce{B4} clusters were also conducted; however, across the 1940 unique crystal structures generated here, only 17 \ce{B4} clusters were identified, compared with 674 \ce{B3} and 3444 \ce{B2} clusters.
 No clusters larger than \ce{B4} were found.
 This extremely low prevalence of boron clusters provides further evidence of the high-quality crystal structures generated by the present methodology and may, in part, explain the deviation from Vegard’s Law observed.
 As emphasised in \Cref{sec:Intro}, such high-quality, defect-free crystals are essential for gamma-ray CLS applications, while defect characterisation in MPCVD-grown crystals remains an active topic \cite{Korol2014Book, Korol2022Book}.
+Based on the computational methodology used, the lack of dopant clusters is not necessarily unexpected.
+As previously discussed, the dopant methodology of random substitution employed here is representative of a equilibrium structure, and neglects the consideration of the growth kinetics associated with the MPCVD fabrication process.
+MPCVD permits cluster formation from surface diffusion of deposited atoms, allowing for both the formation of clusters and lattice vacancies.
+However, these processes take place over timescales much longer, and temperatures much higher than modelled here.

 The three-component model of \Cref{eqn:Three_Vegard} \cite{Wojewoda_2008} also accounts for the influence of free carriers on the lattice: boron doping leads to free holes, thereby rendering the material a p-type semiconductor.
 These free carriers induce a negative lattice strain via hydrostatic deformation of the valence-band maximum, as quantified by \citet{Wojewoda_2008}, leading to a negative deviation from Vegard’s Law at higher dopant concentrations.
 The MD simulations conducted here do not capture such electronic (valence-band) effects; instead, the predicted lattice expansion arises solely from steric effects associated with substitutional boron.
 While this represents a limitation of the method, it is of minor consequence for this work, which focuses on evaluating the structural influence of dopant atoms to inform crystal fabrication.